Childhood Sexual Abuse

 Childhood sexual abuse is often referred to as a “silent crime” because victims have difficulty disclosing.
 Non-offending adults are often complicit in not reporting the abuse, and perpetrators—who are often trusted by the child or known in the community—easily manipulate situations so that they can continue the abuse.
 In addition, the abuse is often not physically apparent; rather, the evidence of abuse may manifest itself in behavioral and psychological changes that can be misidentified as moodiness or disobedience.

 For victims, the act of coming forward takes great strength and courage.
 Experts agree that false accusations of childhood sexual abuse are rare.
-When a child does disclose abuse, we begin by believing and seeking immediate justice for the victim survivor.
+When a child does disclose abuse, we begin by believing and seeking justice for the victim survivor.

 The attorneys at the Marsh Law Firm have extensive experience helping victims and survivors of childhood sexual abuse achieve both criminal and civil justice.
 We help sex abuse survivors rebuild their lives with dignity and respect.
 Contact us today for a free consultation.